diwiii/kursu/README.md

+Please add padding topbottom -> py-1rem to style

+Swap Special dish image and title, add border radius to special dish, add border to bottom of the img, use class to chose border color.

 If the image width is 460px, after 460px of screen width we start to get blank space on the featured image, it is broken until screen width reaches 768+ px